AmberElferink/LocomotionEvaluation/UnityProject/Assets/Locomotion/Readme.txt.txt

 # Changing initial tracker orientation
-All trackers should already be in correct default orientation.
+All trackers should already be in correct default orientation after doing the following settings.
-First make sure the trackers are correctly set-up in SteamVR and the calibration files.
+First make sure the trackers are correctly set-up in SteamVR and the calibration files:
-- Turn on the trackers
 - Open SteamVR Settings > Controllers > Manage Trackers
 - Set "Waist" for the controller meant on the hip.
 "Left foot" for the one meant on the foot, and "Right foot" for the one on the right foot.
-- If you don't know which tracker is what, turn them off/on one by one.
+- If you don't know which tracker is what, turn them on/off one by one to see this.
 - Open This projects StreamingAssets > tracker_config.txt file.
 Set each ID according to the trackers in the Manage Trackers SteamVR menu.
 - If this is all set correctly, the application should automatically correctly position the trackers.